The Case for Learned In-Memory Joins: Introduction

 In-memory join is an essential operator in any database engine.
 It has been extensively investigated in the database literature (e.g.,~\cite{HYF+08, HL06, AKN12, BAT+13, TAB+13, BLP11, LLA+15, BGN21}).
 Basically, in-memory join algorithms can be categorized into three main categories:~nested loop joins (e.g.,~\cite{HYF+08, HL06}), whether non-indexed or indexed, sort-based joins (e.g.,~\cite{AKN12, BAT+13}), and hash-based joins (e.g.,~\cite{TAB+13, BLP11, LLA+15, BGN21}).
 Many recent studies (e.g.,~\cite{BAT+13, SCD16}) have shown that the design, as well as the implementation details, have a substantial impact on the join performance, specially on the modern hardware.

-Meanwhile, there has been growing interest in exploiting machine learning techniques to speed up the core database functionality and automate its design decisions.
-The key idea consists of augmenting, and sometimes even replacing, classic data structures and database operations, with machine learning models, which are better in exploiting trends in the input data and instance-optimizing the performance.
-This has led to outstanding research results in indexing~\cite{KBC+18, KMR+20, FV20}, query optimization~\cite{MNM+19, MNM+21}, cardinality estimation~\cite{KKR+19}, data partitioning~\cite{YCW+20}, and sorting~\cite{KVC+20}.
-Along this line of work, the authors of~\cite{KBC+18} suggested the idea of using {\cdf}-based learned models to improve the performance of join algorithms.
-However, this idea was never fully investigated.
+Meanwhile, there has been growing interest in exploiting learned models, such as {\cdf}-based partitioning~\cite{KBC+18, KVC+20} and Recursive Model Indexes ({\rmi})~\cite{KBC+18}, to enhance or replace traditional data structures and algorithms, such as indexing~\cite{KBC+18, KMR+20, FV20, DMY+20, PRK+20, NDA+20}, sorting~\cite{KVC+20, KVK21}, and hashing~\cite{SVH+21, Kra21}.
+These learned data structures and algorithms can outperform their traditional counterparts on practical workloads as they are better in exploiting trends in the input data and instance-optimizing the performance.
+Along this line of work, the idea of using {\cdf}-based learned models to improve the performance of in-memory join algorithms was suggested in~\cite{KBC+18}.
+However, this idea was neither fully investigated nor supported with an experimental evidence.

+In this paper, we aim to study, in details, whether exploiting the {\cdf}-based learned models to boost the performance of in-memory joins is a beneficial idea or not.
+In particular, we investigate the performance of the three join categories; indexed nested loop join ({\inlj}), sort-based joins ({\sj}) and hash-based joins ({\hj}), while modifying or replacing their different phases (e.g., indexing, sorting, joining) with {\cdf}-based and {\rmi}-based variants.
+Our paper has the following three main contributions: